dougeby/IntuneDocs/intune-azure/manage-apps/ios-vpp-apps.md

 2. On the list of apps blade, choose the app you want to assign, and then choose '**...**' > **Assign Groups**.
 3. On the <*app name*> - **Groups Assigned** blade, choose **Manage** > **Groups Assigned**.
 4. Choose **Assign Groups** then, on the **Select groups** blade, choose the Azure AD user or device groups to which you want to assign the app.
 You must choose an assignment action of **Required**.
-Available installations are not currently supported.
 Additionally, assignments to device groups are available to new tenants created after January 2017.
 If your tenant was created before then, and you do not have the option to assign VPP apps to device groups, contact Intune support.
 5. Once you are done, choose **Save**.

 See [How to monitor apps](monitor-apps.md) for information to help you monitor app assignments.